Home

 Current availability:

-Along with Earth & Fire, Kayak were one of the Netherlands' chief exponents of progressive pop, or maybe song-based progressive rock; no real epics, but mostly interesting song structures.
+Along with Earth & Fire, Kayak were the Netherlands' chief exponents of progressive pop, or song-based progressive rock; no real epics, but mostly interesting song structures.
 Like all such, they shifted further towards the mainstream by the late '70s, but their first few albums are definitely worth hearing.
 See See the Sun is classic Kayak, with proggier material like Mouldy Wood rubbing shoulders with more mainstream fare such as Lyrics (a hit in the Netherlands, I believe).
 Incidentally, this particular song leads to some confusion, with some copies of the album stating 'includes Lyrics' on the sleeve, only for you to find out it both doesn't and does, all at the same time.

 Royal Bed Bouncer's opening title track is probably the catchiest thing the band (or rather, Scherpenzeel) ever wrote, not to mention one of their wittiest lyrics, particularly as they were writing in their second language.
 Nothing much over the five-minute mark here, but the songwriting's still well up to scratch, if possibly just a touch more mainstream.
-Werner's Mellotron is noticeably further in the background, though, although it's still present on half the tracks, with the most overt use on Said No Word; watch for the real strings on a couple of tracks, though.
+Werner's Mellotron is noticeably further in the background, though, although it's still present on half the tracks, the most overt use on Said No Word; watch for the real strings on a couple of tracks, though.
+The Last Encore carries on the work of its predecessors, although things are definitely more mainstream this time round; more and shorter songs, although there's still some interesting tracks here and there, notably Nothingness, with its excellent vocal arrangements and Relics From A Distant Age.
+Even less Mellotron (this time played by both Werner and Scherpenzeel), although Do You Care features choir and that must be Mellotron brass on Get On Board, both for the first time on a Kayak album, but, once again, some of the strings are real.

 Starlight Dancer still has its moments, though Kayak's onward march to mainstream acceptance continued apace.
 In other words, although their style hadn't changed that radically since See See the Sun, most of the 'progressiveness' seems to have been knocked out of them somewhere along the line.
 About the best track is the instrumental, Irene, leaving the bulk of the material merely average, although there's nothing as hopeless as The Last Encore's Love Me Tonight/Get On Board, which is a blessing of sorts.
-Very little Mellotron this time, although Irene has a symphonic strings part, and Dead Bird Flies Forever has a decent enough strings intro, leaving the album's 'Tron highlight as closer Where Do We Go From Here?, with a solid strings backdrop.
+Very little Mellotron this time, although Irene has a symphonic strings part and Dead Bird Flies Forever has a decent enough strings intro, leaving the album's Mellotron highlight as closer Where Do We Go From Here?, with a solid strings backdrop.

 Official site